-Students at Delaware State University, through a Cross-Enrollment Agreement with the University of Delaware, have the opportunity to earn a commission as a Second Lieutenant in the U.S. Army upon completion of the Military Science Program and baccalaureate degree requirements.
+Students at Delaware State University, through a Cross-Enrollment Agreement with the University of Delaware (U.D.), have the opportunity to earn a commission as a Second Lieutenant in the U.S. Army upon completion of the Military Science Program and baccalaureate degree requirements.
 The four-year program consists of the completion of eight (8) semester courses, totaling twelve (12) credits, and one (1) summer encampment.
 Courses at the 100 and 200 level are open electives to freshmen and sophomores.
 These courses are offered on the campus of Delaware State University.
 A military obligation is incurred only if the student contracts for commission during the last two (2) years and receives pay.
+Courses for the last two years are conducted at the University of Delaware.